Why you “NEED” to ski the French Alps!

 Attitude

-French ski resorts do get crowded, expect lift queues, which typically peak at 10:30-11.
+French ski resorts do get crowded, especially during their frequent long holidays, so expect lift queues, which typically peak at 10:30-11.
 Lunch early, at 12 or late – after 2, to ski while the rest enjoy their extended midday meal.
-The French can be a bit aggressive in the lift lines, and some of the lift queues are confusing too, so pay attention and be ready to pair up.
+If you can avoid their holidays, do so!
+Also Saturday is the least busy day surprisingly, as its check out/check in day at ski resorts – where Sunday is busier – often the first full ski day of everyone’s vacay.

 Off Piste is off the Hook